-- At meals and visits with friends and extended family, our vegetarianism already feels like an nuisance or imposition, so I feel reluctant to become even more extreme.
+- At meals and visits with friends and extended family, our vegetarianism already feels like a nuisance or imposition, so I feel reluctant to become even more extreme.

 - Dairy-free alternatives to cheese and ice cream certainly exist, and some are quite good, but they tend to be far more expensive than traditional milk products.

 - We are trying to avoid being too rigid or dogmatic.
 I think flexibility is a key to happiness in life.
 I also really like the philosophy: “Don’t let perfect be the enemy of good.”
-So far, going vegetarian feels pretty good to us, even if we are not as perfect as we could be on our impacts to health, the environment and animal welfare.
+So far, going vegetarian feels pretty good to us, even if we are not as perfect as we could be on our impacts on health, the environment, and animal welfare.

 On the other hand, a member of my local ChooseFI Facebook group turned me on to a talk by Dr. Neal Barnard, who is a leading advocate of plant-based diets.

 What the Dairy Industry Doesn’t Want You to Know – Neal Barnard MD

 Watching this video reminded me of the health consequences of consuming dairy (especially cheese) as well as the animal welfare problems inherent to milk production.
 As a result, my new goal is to become far more intentional about my dairy intake and consume milk and cheese products as a special treat as opposed to as a staple.
 I don’t know whether this step will lead me down the path to becoming fully vegan.
 I suspect I’ll maintain my attitude of flexibility and consider eating 95%+ clean as good enough.